This category contains information on alterations in the brain structure of people with schizophrenia.

 Magnetic resonance imaging

 What is magnetic resonance imaging (MRI)?
 MRI is a used to visualise the structure of the brain and other regions of the body.
 It uses the magnetic properties inside cells (such as protons) to create a 3D image of the target region.
 Understanding structural brain alterations in people with schizophrenia may help understand changes in brain development associated with the illness onset or progression, and may help to inform future treatment strategies.
 What is the evidence for MRI brain structure?
-High quality evidence suggests significant medium-sized increases in the basal ganglia and ventricular volume (lateral ventricles, third ventricle) in people…
+Moderate to high quality evidence found grey matter reductions in bilateral frontal lobe, anterior and posterior cingulate gyri, superior and…

 Optical coherence tomography